zer0Kerbal/SeaDragon/readme.md

 ### Help Wanted

-> * Updated to Stock Size with RO/RSS/RP compatibility patches
+> * Updated to be both Stock and RO/RSS/RP compatible
 > * Compatibility patches
 > * Contracts for these glorious parts
 > * Variant Textures